Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

 For channel preparation, the decision model uses \textbf{Parallel Gateways} to evaluate multiple configuration paths. \textbf{Quantum Overlay} introduces an abstraction layer between network components, which improves \textit{Interoperability} by standardizing interactions, \textit{Modularity} by isolating layers, \textit{Usability} through simplified interfaces, and \textit{Scalability} by supporting layered expansion.
-However, it also increases \textit{Complexity} due to layered architecture and adds \textit{Cost} from additional infrastructure needs.
+However, it also increases \textit{Complexity} due to layered architecture and adds \textit{Cost} due to additional infrastructure needs.
 Alternatively, \textbf{Quantum Communication Layered Pattern} organizes communication functions into dedicated layers, enhancing \textit{Modularity} and \textit{Performance} by isolating responsibilities and optimizing each layer.
 This layered approach supports \textit{Scalability} across different hardware or protocol types but introduces \textit{Complexity} in managing dependencies and \textit{Latency} due to multi-step message processing.
-For performance optimization, \textbf{Entanglement-Assisted Channels} utilizes pre-shared entanglement to streamline quantum communication, resulting in improved \textit{Security}, \textit{Performance}, and \textit{Scalability}, as entanglement can reduce the need for repeated key exchanges and boost throughput.
+For performance optimization, \textbf{Entanglement-Assisted Channels} utilize pre-shared entanglement to streamline quantum communication, resulting in improved \textit{Security}, \textit{Performance}, and \textit{Scalability}, as entanglement can reduce the need for repeated key exchanges and boost throughput.

-For broadcasting quantum states, an \textbf{Exclusive Gateway} is used to choose between two different communication strategies. \textbf{Basic Broadcasting} distributes entangled states from one sender to multiple receivers, which increases \textit{Security} through quantum-safe distribution, improves \textit{Performance} via parallel delivery, and supports \textit{Scalability} across multiple nodes. \textbf{Multi-Sender/Multi-Receiver Broadcasting} builds upon the concept of \textbf{Basic Broadcasting} by allowing multiple communication points, thereby enhancing \textit{Flexibility} in network configuration, strengthening \textit{Security} through distributed routing, and increasing \textit{Scalability} by supporting more nodes concurrently.
+For distributing quantum information to multiple nodes, an \textbf{Exclusive Gateway} is used to select between alternative communication strategies.
+Due to the constraints imposed by the no-cloning theorem, true quantum state broadcasting is not physically realizable.
+Therefore, \textbf{Basic Broadcasting} (Virtual/Approximate) enables the distribution of quantum information from one sender to multiple receivers through entanglement-assisted or classical coordination mechanisms.
+This approach improves \textit{Scalability} by supporting multi-node communication, enhances \textit{Security} through quantum-safe distribution, and improves \textit{Performance} via parallel or coordinated delivery to multiple receivers, although it may introduce coordination overhead. \textbf{Multi-Sender/Multi-Receiver Broadcasting} (Virtual/Approximate) extends this concept by allowing multiple senders and receivers, thereby improving \textit{Flexibility} in network configuration, enhancing \textit{Security} through distributed and coordinated communication, and increasing \textit{Scalability} across distributed systems.